 Note that the values $S/(-4\pi^2)=-16/168,-36/168,-64/168,-144/168,\ldots$ are skipped as the formula (\ref{cL-as}) is inapplicable when $KA/\alpha \in 2\mathbb{Z}$ and in particular when $(K,A,\alpha)=(4,21,42),(6,14,42),(8,21,42),(12,14,42),\ldots$.

 The results are again in agreement with the critical values of the Chern-Simons action.
 As in the previous case, $H^1(M^3,\Z)\cong 0$ and one should compare the positions of the singularities of the Borel transform with the values of the Chern-Simons invariant of $SL(2,\C)$ flat connections.
-There are $2$ non-abelian $SL(2,\mathbb{C})$ flat connections on $\Sigma(2,3,7)$ that can be conjugated into the $SU(2)$ subgroup and have the values of the Chern-Simons functional $-25/168$ and $-121/168$ modulo $1$.
-There is also a single non-abelian $SL(2,\mathbb{C})$ flat connection that can be conjugated into the $SL(2,\mathbb{R})$ subgroup and has the values of the Chern-Simons functional $-1/168$.
-There is only one abelian flat connection, the trivial one.
+There are $2$ non-abelian $SL(2,\mathbb{C})$ flat connections on $\Sigma(2,3,7)$ that can be conjugated into the $SU(2)$ subgroup and their values of the Chern-Simons functional are $-25/168$ and $-121/168$ modulo $1$.
+There is also a single non-abelian $SL(2,\mathbb{C})$ flat connection that can be conjugated into the $SL(2,\mathbb{R})$ subgroup and the corresponding value of the Chern-Simons functional is $-1/168$.
+Finally, there is a single abelian flat connection, which is the trivial one.